KittyGiraudel/SJSJ/glossary/FALCOR.md

 # Falcor

-[Falcor](https://netflix.github.io/falcor/) - a JavaScript library for efficient data fetching.
+[Falcor](https://netflix.github.io/falcor/) is a JavaScript library for efficient data fetching.

 ### One Model Everywhere

-Falcor lets you represent all your remote data sources as a single domain model via a virtual JSON graph.
+Falcor lets you represent all your remote data sources as a single domain model via a virtual [JSON](JSON.md) graph.
 You code the same way no matter where the data is, whether in memory on the client or over the network on the server.

 ### The Data is the API